sochalewski/PSPageControl/README.md

 ```

 ## Properties
-**PSPagecontrol** has a few variables that let you configure the library.
+**PSPageControl** has a few variables that let you configure the library.

 * `backgroundPicture` is an image shown in the background.
 Remember that it should be horizontal with proper ratio and high resolution.
 * `views` is array of `UIView`s to be shown by page control.